Isis2M/3DModelsThorax/README.md

 Both are free access, it is only requested that when using them you cite the article "3D model reconstruction from Computer Tomography (CT) scans using 3D Slicer: Optimization and Preparation for Mixed, Augment, and Virtual Reality applications".

-Note: Because of the file size of the original models is bigger than 25 GB, they are located in the following Drive folder:https://drive.google.com/file/d/1OHioLUemv7oLW71Rc3mZBZWeVoD9IMuR/view?usp=drive_link
+Note: Because of the file size is bigger, they are located in the following Drive folder:https://drive.google.com/file/d/1OHioLUemv7oLW71Rc3mZBZWeVoD9IMuR/view?usp=drive_link